WaleedAljomah/DS_ML_HepatitisC/README.md

-## Hepatitis prediction of liver cirrhosis and fibrosis
+##  Prediction of liver cirrhosis and fibrosis

 this a data set from
 http://archive.ics.uci.edu/ml/datasets/HCV+data